Charging for green bin collections - FAQs

 Attach the identification sticker under the handles at the back of the bin.
 This allows the collection crew to make a quick check and ensure the stickers aren't damaged by the lifting equipment.
 The collection crews will not collect any garden waste bins that don't display a sticker.

 If you move house during the period of your subscription you can transfer this subscription to your new address if this is in Warrington.
-Please complete the online form to advise us that you have moved house so that we can update our records.
-This will be available from 16 January 2017 at www.warrington.gov.uk/greenwaste.
+Please complete the online form to tell us that you have moved house so that we can update our records: www.warrington.gov.uk/greenwaste.
 Please do not take your green bin with you to your new property.

 Refunds cannot be provided if you move out of the Warrington area or if the service is not offered to your new property.
 Furthermore a refund is not available if you move to a new property and require fewer bins than you have subscribed for at your previous address.